 Best John Keating Audiobooks

-The best audiobooks narrated by John Keating — 6 titles spanning Fantasy, Historical Fiction, Literature & Fiction, Horror, averaging 3.66 ABR stars.
+The best audiobooks narrated by John Keating — 5 titles spanning Fantasy, Historical Fiction, Literature & Fiction, averaging 3.68 ABR stars.

 John Keating brings patient, immersive storytelling to Robin Hobb's Soldier Son trilogy — Shaman's Crossing, Forest Mage, and Renegade's Magic — capturing the epic military fantasy's slow-building tension and emotional complexity with a steady, thoughtful delivery.
 His voice is deep and measured, with a contemplative quality that suits Hobb's introspective writing style perfectly.
 Keating also tackles Geoffrey Chaucer's The Canterbury Tales with genuine scholarly authority, and his work on the horror anthology Dark Stars demonstrates a willingness to explore darker territory.
 He has the kind of voice that rewards patient listeners — unhurried and deliberate, building atmosphere through careful pacing rather than vocal pyrotechnics.
 His narration of Hobb's work in particular captures the author's signature ability to put characters through emotional wringers, conveying heartbreak and resilience with quiet conviction.
 Fantasy listeners who prefer their epics contemplative rather than bombastic will find Keating an ideal companion.